100+ Free Online Websites to Learn to Code for Beginners

 GitHub Learning Lab is packed with lessons created by the GitHub community covering everything from getting started with GitHub, learning Markdown, creating GitHub pages, uploading a project to GitHub, and more.

-Nodeschool.io is a platform with open source workshops on Node.js that you can do online all on your own, or at in-person workshops (currently suspended as of Nov 2020, due to COVID-19).
+Nodeschool.io is a platform with open source workshops on Node.js that you can do online all on your own.
 Start with the basics and try their core workshops.

 Up your knowledge of the popular Vue framework straight from these tutorials at the VueJS.org website.